Jeff1999/COSC416_FinalProject_G30/README.md

 ## Game Modes
 ### Tutorial Mode
 A single-player experience where players compete against an **AI opponent** designed to teach the fundamentals of gameplay.
-The AI demonstrates basic strategies while providing a manageable challenge for beginner players to learn the controls and mechanics.
+The AI demonstrates basic strategies while providing a tutorial-like challenge for beginner players to learn the controls and mechanics.

 ### 2-Player Mode
 A competitive mode where two players face off on the same device using the control scheme detailed below.
 This mode allows friends to challenge each other in direct competition across multiple arenas.